 Author Archive for: Cheryl Wilfong

-In 2008, Cheryl graduated from the Community Dharma Leader program sponsored by Spirit Rock Meditation Center.
+Cheryl graduated from the Community Dharma Leader program at Spirit Rock Meditation Center.
 She has completed the Integrated Study and Practice Program at the Barre Center for Buddhist Studies.
 She is currently studying a non-dual curriculum with Matt Flickstein.

 She has been meditating for 20 minutes every morning with her neighbors since 1996.
 She attends a one-month retreat every year as well as a few study and practice retreats.